Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Agent Execution Process (Reference):

-- The Agent autonomously searches online and finds a suitable Python library.
+- The agent independently searches online to find a suitable Python library.

-- The Agent reads the library’s usage, writes Python code to download the subtitles of the specified video.
+- The agent reads the library’s usage instructions and writes Python code to download the subtitles of the specified video.

 Scenario 2: Real-time Financial Data Query